China Airlines Flight 611: Accident

-The flight took off at 15:08 local time (07:08 UTC), and was scheduled to arrive at Hong Kong at 16:28 Hong Kong Time (08:28 UTC).
+The flight took off at 15:08 Taipei local time (07:08 UTC), and was originally scheduled to arrive at Hong Kong at 16:45 Hong Kong Time (08:45 UTC).
 The flight crew consisted of 51-year-old Captain Yi Ching-Fong, 52-year-old First Officer Shieh Yea-Shyong, and 54-year-old Flight Engineer Chao Sen-Kuo.
 All three pilots were highly experienced – both pilots had more than 10,100 hours of flying time and the flight engineer had logged more than 19,100 flight hours.

-At 15:16 local time, the flight was cleared to climb to flight level 350—about 35000 ft.
+At 15:16 Taipei local time, the flight was cleared to climb to flight level 350—about 35,000 ft.
 At 15:33, contact with the plane was lost.
 Chang Chia-juch, the Taiwanese Vice Minister of Transportation and Communications at that time, said that two Cathay Pacific aircraft in the area received B-18255's emergency location-indicator signals.
 All 206 passengers and 19 crew members on board the aircraft were killed.